unfoldingWord-box3/alignment-ml/README.md

 - see: db_load_alignments_from_resources.py
 - configure paths at top of file before running, and sqlite database is created at dbPath.
 - tip: this can take over an hour to run, but seems to run much faster if you delete the .sqlite file before running python program.
-A new databose file will be created automatically.
+A new database file will be created automatically.

 **Get lemmas used for tWords:**